Best base layers for 2024: cold weather clothing foundation

 A useful but often overlooked feature, thumb loops help to stop sleeves riding up and exposing your wrists in colder conditions.

-Matt Jones and Ellie Clewlow are freelance gear testers for Live For The Outdoors and Trail Magazine.
-They have walked several long-distance backpacking trails in New Zealand, the USA and throughout the UK.
+Matt Jones is a freelance gear testers for Live For The Outdoors and Trail magazine.
+He's walked several long-distance backpacking trails in New Zealand, the USA and throughout the UK, and is one of the most experienced and respected outdoor gear testers out there.